-Zero Robotics is an international robotics programming competition offering high-school students the chance to control SPHERE robots in space.
+Zero Robotics is a free international robotics programming competition offering high-school students the chance to control SPHERE robots in space.

 The University is supporting the program to encourage further uptake of STEM subjects and inspire students to explore the exciting range of STEM study and career opportunities.